edgefarm/edgefarm/docs/index.md

 If this was solved and my Edge device behaved like another Kubernetes node handling unreliable connections, it would make my day-to-day life as a programmer much more pleasant.

 And that is why EdgeFarm is being developed.

+As a side note, EdgeFarm is GitOps ready.
+Commit your changes to your Git repository and let the CD system do the rest.
+You find more information about GitOps [here](https://www.cncf.io/blog/2021/09/28/gitops-101-whats-it-all-about/).